-Why the word procession?
-The meteors in the annual showers that so many enjoy are different in several ways.
-Meteors in annual showers appear to radiate in all directions from a single point in the sky, called the radiant point.
-In contrast, the June 9.
-1913 meteors appeared to cross the sky in formation, on nearly identical paths.
-Their pace across the sky was described as stately and measured.
-Also, as they plunge into Earth’s atmosphere and vaporize due to friction with the air, meteors in annual showers last only seconds.
+There was another difference between your average meteor and the 1913 procession.
+Normal meteors tend to plunge into Earth’s atmosphere and vaporize due to friction with the air.
+Meteors in annual showers last only seconds.
 The 1913 meteors appeared to travel almost horizontally, nearly parallel to the Earth’s surface, and thus they remained visible to a single observer for about a minute, and the entire procession took several minutes to pass by.

-Plus, rumblings and other strange sounds were reported, suggesting the 1913 meteors could have been relatively close to Earth when they disintegrated.
+Plus, observers reported rumblings and other strange sounds, suggesting the 1913 meteors could have been relatively close to Earth when they disintegrated.

-The densely populated U.S. Northeast was cloudy on the evening of February 9, 2013.
+The densely populated northeastern United States was cloudy on the evening of February 9, 1913.
 So 30 million potential observers were for the most part unaware of the phenomenon.
-A 1913 report in the Journal of the Royal Astronomical Society of Canada by Clarence Chant, who collected over 100 eye-witness reports of the event, described the scene like this:
+A 1913 report in the Journal of the Royal Astronomical Society of Canada by Clarence Chant, who collected over 100 eyewitness reports of the event, described the scene like this:

-Last month (January 23, 2013), two astronomers – Don Olson of Texas State University and Steve Hutcheon of the Astronomical Association of Queensland, Australia – reported results of their recent investigation into this meteor phenomenon.
-Sifting through a vast array of archival material, the team discovered seven ship reports, all previously unknown, extending the established track of the procession by an additional thousand miles.
-They reported their results in Sky & Telescope magazine.
+Don Olson of Texas State University and Steve Hutcheon of the Astronomical Association of Queensland, Australia, have studied this phenomenon.
+Sifting through a vast array of archival material, the team discovered seven ship’s reports, all previously unknown, extending the established track of the procession by an additional thousand miles.
+They reported their results in a 2013 issue of Sky & Telescope magazine.
 Read more about Olson and Hutcheon’s findings here.

-Meanwhile, the exact origin of the meteors in the 1913 meteor procession may never be known for sure.
+Meanwhile, the exact origin of the meteors in the 1913 meteor procession is still a mystery and may never be known for sure.